 In some municipalities, rental flats are so sought-after that you will be forced to wait a very long time for a home.
-For example, in the Helsinki Metropolitan Area (Helsinki, Espoo and Vantaa), housing queues are long.
-Meanwhile, many smaller municipalities in various parts of Finland have vacant apartments.
+For example, in the Helsinki Metropolitan Area (Helsinki, Espoo and Vantaa), rental flats have many applicants.
+Meanwhile, many smaller municipalities in various parts of Finland have vacant flats.

 The following factors are taken into account when choosing tenants:

 ARA homes are meant for people with limited funds who need housing quickly.
 Municipalities can also have rental homes other than those built with a state subsidy.

 Many non-profit organisations offer affordable rental housing in Finland.

 Students can apply for student housing, which is normally cheaper than other alternatives.
 Read more on the InfoFinland page Student housing.